 2. Nike Mercurial Vapor XI

+Mercurial Vapor XI are the best Nike soccer cleats for midfielders.
 They are made of a synthetic leather that improves control.
 It also has a low toe box that helps in making long distance passes as they assist you in getting the ball when making a strike.
 Perfect for fast switching of the play or giving through passes.
 Do you want to become a top-scorer midfielder in your league?
 Use Nike Mercurial Vapor XI as they will provide you with that urge of shooting when necessary.
 World class midfielders like Isco, Willian, Luka Modric, Philippe Coutinho can’t be wrong.

 These Mercurials are really light.
 The Messi 16.1 are close, but the Vapor XI is an absolute winner here.
 This lightness is due to the extremely thin synthetic leather upper, and an improved 3D sole plate.
 That made the Vapor XI soccer cleats even lighter weighting at only 5.8 Oz.

 Vapor XI are one of the most narrow soccer shoes on the market.
 If you have narrow foot – you must try these on.
 If people are saying they are true to size then they probably have really narrow feet.
 The width on Mercurials are very similar to the Nike Tiempo Legend V. If you have wide feet, try going half size bigger.
-But for the best performance check our guide on best soccer cleats for wide feet.

 The Vapor XI insole is glued to the shoe.
 This actually surprised me, but in a good way.
 This Nike’s move improved lock down and prevented slipping while playing.
 Compared to the previous Vapor generation – the insole was really loose which resulted in slipping.
 Nike calls it “NIKE GRIP SYSTEM”.
 According to them – The Nike Grip System provides internal anti-slip traction, working with the fully integrated tongue to help secure your foot inside the boot while reducing distractions.